Blogger of the Fortnight: Sanjeev Sabhlok

 Leh

 Not many people have the courage to chase their dreams.
 Fewer still are willing to share their experiences of following their dreams and inviting others to experience it themselves.
 It takes a real desire to rediscover themselves as well as the land they are travelling that can result in something like the 10YearItch project.
-For showing this courage and the desire to live the life to fullest, Savita Pillai and Madhu Nair are our Bloggers of the Fortnight.
+For showing this courage and the desire to live the life to fullest, Savita Pillai and Madhu Nair are our Bloggeratis of the Fortnight.

-Blogger of the Fortnight: Kamla Bhatt
+Bloggerati of the Fortnight: Kamla Bhatt

 kamla“People and Ideas is what interest me and that is what I talk and write about.”
-No wonder, our Blogger of the Fortnight, Kamla Bhatt, herself is such an interesting person.
+No wonder, our Bloggerati of the Fortnight, Kamla Bhatt, herself is such an interesting person.
 A freelance writer, researcher and podcaster, Kamla is the host and producer of The Kamla Show, an internet radio show where listeners can find stories about the new and emerging India and the global Indian community.
 She is acclaimed to be India’s first podcaster.

 Her show always has the Indian aspect to every global trend coming out of the country.
 Her podcast subjects have been members of the Indian Diaspora from various countries, including Indian actor Kanwaljit Singh, Shabana Azmi, Indian businessman Azim Premji, Indian movie directors Mira Nair, Shyam Benegal, Govind Nihalani musicians Vijay Iyer and Rudresh Mahanthappa, theatre actress and celebrity chef Madhur Jaffrey, writer Gita Mehta and upcoming music director A R Rehana (sister of A R Rahman), among others.